Aims and objectives

 We try to provide the best possible service to our patients and will always welcome your views or suggestions for further improvements.

 If you have a suggestion, you may wish to post it in the box in the waiting room which is cleared weekly.
-Alternatively. if you would prefer to discuss a criticism, please ask to speak to the Operations Manager.
+Alternatively. if you would prefer to discuss a criticism, please ask to speak to the Business Manager.

 We realise that there may be occasions when our service to you falls short of our customary standard.
-If you have a complaint or concern about the service you have received from the doctors or any of the staff working in Langport Surgery please let the Operations Manager know.
+If you have a complaint or concern about the service you have received from the doctors or any of the staff working in Langport Surgery please let the Business Manager know.